OxLAT Oxford Latin Teaching Scheme

 • Verse Literature (25%)

-For the Verse Literature component we will be reading and analysing extracts from the Aeneid by the Roman poet Virgil.
+For the Verse Literature component we will be reading and analysing extracts from the Aeneid by the Roman poet Virgil, an epic poem about the hero Aeneas who leads a group of refugees from the ruins of Troy in a quest to find a new home in Italy.

 For both the prose and verse literature we will select, analyse and evaluate evidence to draw informed conclusions from the literature studied to: